yuvili/Graph_and_Algo_Java/README.md

 ### Json
 - EdgeJson - converts a json file to an edge and vice versa
-- NodeJson - converts a json file to a node and vice versa
+- VertexJson - converts a json file to a node and vice versa
 - GraphJson - converts a json file to a graph and vice versa

 ### Tests